tylerthomasallen/docs/src/pages/apps/ios.md

     - When using a custom domain, add a `branch_app_domain` string key in your Info.plist with your custom domain to enable 100% matching.

-    - By default, cookie-based matching is enabled on iOS 9 and 10 if the `SFSafariServices.framework` is included in an app's dependencies, and the app uses an app.link subdomain or sets the `branch_app_domain` in the Info.plist.
+    - By default, cookie-based matching is enabled on iOS 9 and 10 if the `SafariServices.framework` is included in an app's dependencies, and the app uses an app.link subdomain or sets the `branch_app_domain` in the Info.plist.
 It can be disabled with a call to the SDK.